 This code first tests to determine if the selected row is a DataRow (as opposed to a HeaderRow or a FooterRow).
-If it is a DataRow, it creates a variable of type TableCell, which is assigned to the third cell in the selected row (because of zero-based indexing, the third item will have an index value of 2).
-Then the Text property of the Text-Box is set equal to the Text property of that cell.
+If it is a DataRow, it creates a variable of type TableCell, to which you assign the third cell in the selected row (because of zero-based indexing, the third item will have an index value of 2).
+Then the Text property of the TextBox is set equal to the Text property of that cell.